bealers/eliza-production/README.md

 ## License

-MIT License - see LICENSE file
+MIT License

+## Credit
+H/T to [HowieDuhzi](https://github.com/HowieDuhzit) for the WSL install script that inspired this fork.